Micromanipulators in Semiconductor Device Testing: Ensuring Reliability and Performance

 Here are some application areas of micromanipulators in the semiconductor industry.

-- Probing: The actuators in micromanipulators help in positioning probes for electrical characterization.
+- Probing: The stepper motors in micromanipulators help in positioning probes for electrical characterization.

 - Contact manipulation: Micromanipulators are used to manipulate microscopic components during testing, which may include separating certain materials from the substrate or adding new ones.
 Similarly, wires may be cut as part of the testing process.

-- Failure analysis: Micromanipulators aid in isolating certain components in a wafer which helps analyze device failures by physically interacting with the components with the help of probes.
+- Failure analysis: Micromanipulators aid in isolating defects with the aid of probes and other tools.
 These physical defects can then be transferred to carbon tape or some other substrate for more advanced testing when isolated from the circuit.